Arakan campaign (1942–1943): Aftermath of the campaign

 Irwin, Slim and other officers were frank about the chief cause of failure in the Arakan.
 The average British and Indian soldier was not properly trained for fighting in jungle, which together with repeated defeats adversely affected morale.
 This was exacerbated by poor administration in the rear areas in India.
 Drafts of reinforcements sent to replace casualties were found in some cases to have not even completed basic training.
 There were several contributing factors.
 At one point, 14th Indian Division HQ was controlling no less than nine infantry brigades (instead of the usual three) and a large line of communications area.
 It was not equipped to handle this enormous responsibility.
 The road used as supply routes were inadequate, and there were insufficient landing craft and small ships as an alternative.

 Lieutenant General Irwin attempted to dismiss Slim from command of XV Corps, but was himself relieved of command of Eastern Army, and returned to Britain on sick leave.
 His replacement at Eastern Army was General George Giffard, a very different character from the abrasive Irwin.
 Giffard concentrated on restoring the Army's morale and improving its state of health and training.
-The first Chindit raid under Brigadier Orde Wingate concluded about this time, and its successes were widely publicised to counter the depressing news from the Arakan.

 As part of a general shuffle of the senior appointments in the Allied, British and Indian armies about this time, Wavell became Viceroy of India and General Claude Auchinleck became Commander in Chief in India.
 The Indian Army establishment was reorganised to concentrate on fighting the Burma campaign, with success in the following two years.

+Chindits

+In late 1942 and early 1943, unorthodox commander Brigadier Orde Wingate had created a long range penetration force which he named the Chindits, a corruption of the Burmese word "Chinthe", the lion which guarded Buddhist temples.
+He intended to mount a raid into Central Burma in conjunction with an offensive from Yunnan by Chiang Kai-shek's Y Force.
+Chiang had refused to commit his armies, but Wingate, and Wavell, launched the raid anyway rather than waste the force's training.

+The force, split into several columns, penetrated the Japanese fron along the Chindwin River and marched east to carry out demolitions on the railway between Mandalay and Myitkkyina.
+When they attempted to cross the Irrawaddy River however, they met with unsuitable terrain and heavy opposition.They were forced to make their way back to India, often split into small parties.

+They lost 1,000 men out of 3,000, mainly to exhaustion and lack of supplies.
+Despite these heavy casualties, their exploits were widely publicised, to prove that British and Indian soldiers could be as effective in the jungle as the Japanese.
+This did much to offset the depressing effects on morale of the Arakan fighting.